andereld/andereld.github.io/about.markdown

 # About this site

 This website runs on free and open source software.
-The list below names some of tools involved in delivering my words to you.
+The list below names some of the tools involved in delivering my words to you.

 * [Jekyll](http://jekyllrb.com/)
 * [Git](http://git-scm.com)